andrei-punko/oauth-server/README.md

 ```

 Or import the project into your IDE and run `AuthServerApplication` from there.
-Application starting with auth.profile=ott by default
+Application starting with `auth.profile=ott` by default

 Or use docker compose:
 `docker-compose up`

 ## To test the application

-### First you will need the following basic pieces of information:
+### Firstly, you will need the following basic pieces of information:

  * Client: `entitlements`
  * Secret: `ott` (or `mvpd` - value of `auth.profile` param used here)